How to Backup and Restore WordPress

 The Backup File with the Extension “.wpstg”

-Restore the Backup on Same or Another Server (Migration)
+Restore to the Same Server

 Go back to WP STAGING and click the "Upload Backup" button.